 Consider a scenario where you kick off a CDC mirror from PostgreSQL to a data warehouse to sync one table.
 The mirror creates a logical replication slot in PostgreSQL to stream changes.
 Now, this table rarely gets rows ingested to it on the source.
 However, the replication slot keeps growing because of the WAL logs generated by the changes in other tables.
 This can lead to the database disk getting filled up.

-In order to mitigate this, you can create a heartbeat table in the source database.
 This table will have a single row that gets updated every minute.
 By including this table in the CDC mirror, PeerDB will pick up changes to this table, sync them and flush the slot periodically, keeping the slot size in check.

 The below is an example of what we’re talking about.
 Ensure that the heartbeat table has required permissions to be a part of the mirror.